pyrethus/emf4cpp/README.md

 _Comming soon_

-# Performance comparison with Java #

-_Comming soon_

 # License #

 EMF4CPP is released under the LGPL License.
+This covers the generator and the runtime libraries.
+However, it does not cover the generated code.

 # Acknowledgements #